 1. NAS request: UE may include the selected localised service in the request.
 The details of how this information is available to UEs is assumed to be provided by other solutions.

 2. AMF decides to create a PDU Session for provisioning purposes.

+AMF can be configured with the information, on a per Localized service, which may include LSP provisioning server address, whether Restricted PDU Session can be created or not etc.

-2a.
-NAS Downlink Message (AMF to UE) which may include DNN, S-NSSAI, an indication to trigger PDU Session creation.
+3. NAS Downlink Message (AMF to UE) which may include DNN, S-NSSAI, an indication to trigger PDU Session creation.

-AMF can send UE an indication or trigger related to "Provisioning for localised service"; which, based on UE implementation, may launch a particular application (e.g. web browser) which will initiate the PDU Session establishment.
+AMF can send UE an indication related to "Provisioning for localised service"; which, based on UE implementation, may launch a particular application (e.g. web browser) that will initiate the PDU Session establishment.

-For example based on the indication sent by the AMF, UE may display a particular notification to the User informing about provisioning of credentials.
-User may click the notification and a particular application (UE implementation specific) may launch triggering the PDU Session establishment.
+For example based on the indication sent by the AMF, UE may display a notification to the User informing about provisioning of credentials.
+User may click the notification and a particular application (UE implementation specific) may launch, thus starting the PDU Session establishment.

 Editor's note: Security implications of the AMF triggering the UE to a PDU session establishment need to be assessed by SA3.
 Potentially, any serving network may trigger the UE to establish a PDU session to any target DNN/S-NSSAI.

-2b.
-PDU Session Establishment Request (UE to AMF)
+4. PDU Session Establishment Request (UE to AMF): In addition UE includes the name of Localized Service in the request.

-3. AMF sends Nsmf_PDUSession_create to the SMF
+5. AMF sends Nsmf_PDUSession_create to the SMF

-Editor's note: Whether and if yes, which, additional parameters the Nsmf_PDUSession_create request needs to consider is FFS.

-4. SMF creates a PDU session by providing appropriate information to UE and UPF.
+6. SMF creates a PDU session by providing appropriate information to UE and UPF.
 The session may be time bounded, and filtered for Destination addresses etc.

-Editor's note: How the SMF matches the Nsmf_PDUSession_create request to the parameters of the restricted PDU session (e.g. destination address) is FFS.

-5a-5b.
+7a-7b.
 UE connects to the external portal and gets the credentials.
 Details of this step are out of 3GPP scope.

-NOTE: UE's PDU Session may be redirected to the captive portal by using PDR/FAR rules installed by PCF.
+NOTE: UE's PDU Session may be redirected to the captive portal by using PDR/FAR rules installed by SMF based on PCF policies.

-6. UE performs authentication/authorization with the new credentials.
+8. UE performs authentication/authorization with the new credentials.
 This may also involve sending UE a new Initial Registration to the Hosting network.

-Editor's note: PCF interactions are missing from the procedure flow.

 6.41.4 Impacts on services, entities and interfaces

 AMF/SMF capability to create a restricted PDU Session.
 Support for RLOS

 PCF capability update SMF/AMF regarding information of restricted portal, captive portal information etc.

-UE capability to initiate PDU Session based on AMF trigger/indication.
+PCF capability to store and provide SMF policies for restricted PDU Session based on UE capability to initiate PDU Session based on AMF trigger/indication.

-Editor's note: Further UE impacts are FFS.

 Editor's note: The security impacts shall be evaluated by SA WG3.

 6.42 Solution #42: Solution of UE requesting for hosting network selection and access information via visiting network